SyedAbbas-CM/Assembly-Language-Project-Console-Platformer-Game/README.md

 # Console-Platformer-Game-Made-in-Assembly-Irvine32-
 Name says it all yo.
+You can run the exe to play the game but for running it .....
 You will need to download and set up Irvine32 to run this.
 Doesnt have Graphics since i dont know how to do that.
 You can move around and jump (jumps pretty wonky tho lol).